Are you looking for a literary agent? How confident are you that your unsolicited manuscript is ready for submission?

 My Agent-Readiness Report gives unpublished authors an agent’s and publisher’s view of your unsolicited manuscript submission, without the high stakes of a rejection.

 I will read your materials and tell you what an agent or publisher will probably make of it, so you can either go ahead with your submission, or choose to rework aspects of it before you do.

 I will provide constructive feedback on your materials so that you can overcome any points of resistance I can identify in what you plan to submit, or what you’ve already submitted.

 Either way, you will be able to submit your query letter, synopsis and partial manuscript to agents and publishers with more confidence.

 What’s included in the Agent-Readiness Report

 Here’s what I do:

 First, I read:

 - your first 50 pages/first three chapters (double-spaced, paginated)

-- your cover letter / query email
+- your cover letter to an agent, typically known as a query email

 - what’s working, what’s new/fresh/commercially appealing from an agent/publisher’s perspective